uc-borndigital-ckg/uc-guidelines/DESCRIPTIVE_ELEMENTS/physical_characteristics_and_technical_requirements.md

 If portions of the collection include media that cannot be read or transferred in-house, note that the library cannot provide access to this due to lack of required hardware.
 You can include the series/box/folder or use the phrase “content includes”, etc. to clarify the scope and contents of the accessible media, if known.

 If a collection contains unprocessed born-digital material that will be restricted, note that the material is awaiting processing in the finding aid.
 Also include, “If interested in viewing this material, please contact the reference desk.”
-* Ex. **“The library cannot provide access to all media formats in Series 3: Creative Writing due to lack of required hardware.
-For more information, please contact the reference desk.”**
+* Ex. **"The library cannot provide access to all media formats in Series 3: Creative Writing due to lack of required hardware.
+For more information, please contact the reference desk."**
-* Ex. **“The library cannot provide access to all media formats in Series 1: Filmmaking due to lack of required hardware.
+* Ex. **"The library cannot provide access to all media formats in Series 1: Filmmaking due to lack of required hardware.
 Unprocessed content includes edit decision lists (EDLs) and source media files from a variety of projects spanning 2004-2008.
-For more information, please contact the reference desk.”**
+For more information, please contact the reference desk."**

 If materials are unprocessed due to other non-technical constraints, note this in Conditions Governing Access rather than in this field.
 <br/>